Swiss Border Stories

 Hike & climb Austrian, Italian, & French borders: 1,100 km (Actual three-dimensional distances are much greater.)

-According to simple map-distances, I’ll cover roughly 800 kilometers by bicycle and kayak and 1,000++ kilometers on foot—including lots of technical climbing over difficult mountains (for example, the hardest ridge on the Matterhorn).
-Were I to stick to the exact border the entire distance, it would ascend roughly 170,000 vertical meters (and descend another 170,000).
+According to simple map-distances, I covered roughly 800 kilometers by bicycle and kayak and 1,000++ kilometers on foot—including lots of technical climbing over difficult mountains.
+My original plan was to stick to the exact border the entire distance, which would have ascended roughly 170,000 vertical meters (and descend another 170,000).
 That’s like climbing Mt.
 Everest 20 times round trip from the sea.
-I’m hoping to bypass some of the less significant summits, but it should still be plenty hard.
+As it turned out, this was not only impossible for me, but also entirely misguided: the most interesting places weren’t the summits and ridges, they were the valleys and villages.
+So I ended up only doing the equivalent of Everest 12 times from the sea, or once every week in the Alps.

-But the physical adventure is merely a personal challenge, good for a few stories (especially when things go wrong).
-The greater depth of this journey will be its window into the borderlands.
+The physical adventure was merely a personal challenge, good for a few stories (especially when things went wrong).
+The real point of this journey was to peer deep into the borderlands.

 History is a collection of stories, about people and places.
-After three months on the borderline in the company of experts and friends, I’ll have a few tales to recount, including my own.
+After three months on the borderline in the company of experts and friends, I have a few tales to recount, including my own.
+If you’re interested in hosting my lecture, please get in touch.